REGULATION DEEP-DIVE

 • 314.3The number of final circuits required, and the number of points supplied by any final circuit, shall be such as to facilitate compliance with Chapter 43 (overcurrent protection), Chapter 46 and Section 537 (isolation and switching) and Chapter 52 (current-carrying capacities of conductors).

-• 314.4Where an installation comprises more than one final circuit, each final circuit shall be connected to a separate way in a distribution board, and the wiring of each final circuit shall be electrically separate from that of every other final circuit, to prevent the indirect energising of a circuit intended to be isolated.
+• 314.4Where an installation comprises more than one final circuit, each final circuit shall be connected to a separate way in a distribution board, and the wiring of each final circuit shall be electrically separate from that of every other final circuit, so as to prevent the indirect energising of a final circuit intended to be isolated.

 04 · Regulation Deep-Dive